It's quite rare to find a TV show that doesn't contain this trope.

 - Queen of Swords: Montoya, at times:

-- Raven: The titular character could be described as one.
+- Raven: The title character could be described as one.

 - Reba: Kyra always seems to have a sarcastic one-liner at the ready in nearly every episode, Reba herself also makes plenty of sarcastic comments, which are usually aimed at either Brock or Barbra Jean.
 There's also Reba's friend Lori Ann in earlier seasons.